Zearin/cucumber/content/cucumber/step-argument-transforms.md

 **1. Transforms always require that you specify a block variable even if you do not specify any groups to capture.**

 With no capture groups specified the entire value is returned as a string to the block.
-This is contrast to how step definitions perform and can often trip you up.
+This is contrast to how Step Definitions perform and can often trip you up.
 Cucumber will fail execution with a warning when you fail to specify at least one variable.

 ```ruby